thalesfelippe/thalesfelippe/README.md

 ## Hi there <div align="right">  <img src="https://komarev.com/ghpvc/?username=thalesfelippe&color=549FDE" alt="Profile views">  </div>

-My name is Thales Felippe and I am a Front-End developer.
-My interest in web development arose in 2020, when a friend introduced me to a project.
-Since then, I have been learning to program on my own.
+Hello!
+I’m Thales Felippe, a Front-End Developer with a passion for creating responsive, user-friendly web applications.
+My journey in web development began in 2020, and since then, I've been on a continuous learning path, fueled by curiosity and dedication.

-With 2 years of experience, I focus my career on Front-End and have skills with technologies such as ReactJS, TypeScript and JavaScript.
-I also have knowledge in code versioning using Git and GitHub.
-I stand out in creating responsive and intuitive interfaces, with a focus on usability and accessibility.
-I'm always up to date with the latest trends and committed to following best development practices.
+I specialize in Front-End development using ReactJS, TypeScript, and JavaScript.
+My skill set also includes proficient use of Git and GitHub for version control, ensuring efficient collaboration and seamless project management.
+I prioritize building intuitive and accessible interfaces, adhering to modern best practices to provide users with an optimal experience.

-I am currently studying a degree in Systems Analysis and Development at Universidade Estácio, with the aim of further improving my knowledge and skills in the area.
+Currently, I’m advancing my technical expertise through a degree in Systems Analysis and Development at Universidade Estácio.
+I’m always eager to learn, adapt, and engage with the latest industry trends to stay at the forefront of front-end development.

-I am flexible and open to new connections and challenges.
-If you are looking for a dedicated and committed developer, I am ready to exchange experiences and contribute to your projects.
+I’m open to networking, knowledge exchange, and new challenges.
+If you’re looking for a dedicated developer to bring fresh insights and dedication to your team, let’s connect!
 ## Skills